jimathy/RimNames/README.md

 So thanks to @ItzKaizen#1769 pointing out a very interesting feature I didn't know about.
 It's possible to name your `NULL` rims

+## Simple install guide:
+Drop the rimNames.lua into `client` folder of the jim-mechanic script, it should automatically be picked up and add the names

+## FOR THOSE WHO WANT TO LEARN AND HELP:
 Lets say for example, we use JDM rims from `https://www.gta5-mods.com/vehicles/jdm-rims-pack` after its been converted to work with FiveM of course

 Inside the `x64/data/lang` folder inside the provided .rpf file is a list of wheel hashkeys and their given names.